michaelsyao/GammaScalping/README.md

 This project is to replicate the training strategy from a workshop and overcome the potential issue of Strategy 1.

 ### **Strategy 1: Shorting Crude Oil Futures Option Straddle**
 Short a straddle on the day after the release date of a “US Weekly Petroleum Status Report,” and buy a cover just before the next release.

-But as with any options strategy, especially strategies that trade intraday, the implementation details can be staggering.
-This will be a good example of some of the issues we face.
+Crude oil futures (symbol CL) on CME Globex expire around the 22th of every month ahead of the delivery month.
+For example, the February 2015 contract (denoted as CLG15) will cease trading on or around January 22, 2015.
+However, its options (symbol LO) expire three (3) business days ahead.
+Table 5.2 offers a summary of the first and last dates that each contract will be a candidate for trading by our strategy.
+Note that we trade only options on the front (nearest to expiration) futures contract, but at the same time we require the option to have a tenor (time‐to‐maturity) of about two weeks.
+The option expiration date is approximate only, and the first trading date of J12 and the last trading date of J13 are irregular due to the limitation of our data.
+Furthermore, there is no guarantee that this choice of tenor produces the optimal returns: It should be treated as a parameter to be optimized.
+(Similarly, the exact entry and exit dates and times are free parameters to be optimized, too.)
+The data are from Nanex.net, which are time‐stamped to the nearest 25 milliseconds.

+Chan, Ernest P..
+Machine Trading (Wiley Trading) (p.
+135).
+Wiley.
+Kindle Edition.

 ### **Strategy 2: Gamma Scalping Crude Oil Futures**
 Short a straddle on the day after the release date of a “US Weekly Petroleum Status Report,” and buy a cover just before the next release.
 But as with any options strategy, especially strategies that trade intraday, the implementation details can be staggering.
 This will be a good example of some of the issues we face.